1965 AMPEG B18-N

 For photos, click on the links below:

 1965 B-18 characteristics: Chrome chassis shock-mounted to the lid, white silkscreened graphics, two channels with guitar and bass input jacks on channel 1, black stove type knobs, three metal switches, two large black transformers, black tube cage protecting the tubes and capacitors, light up plexiglass logo (which could be personalized for an additional charge of 50 cents), fuse, two prong power cord, schematic, one leather handle on top, two chrome handles on sides, 4 pin XLR speaker cable and jack, 4 chrome lid latches, chrome script logo, Blue Check vinyl covering, silver grille cloth, serial number sticker and stamp, 18 inch Cleveland speaker, baffling, matching dolly with wheels, literature.

 The first serial number system are 6 digits in length with the following pattern: YMMNNN, where Y denotes the year, MM the month, and NNN the # unit produced that month.
 The # unit, however, may not have started with 001.
 Ampeg may very well have used 100 or 101 as the starting point during slow production periods.
 Nevertheless, for dating purposes, the serial number provides adequate information during this period.
-For example, an amp with serial number 404553 was made in 1964 (4), during April (04) and may have been the 553th amp made that month (553).
+For example, an amp with serial number 406123 was made in 1964 (4), during June (06) and was probably the 123rd amp made that month (123).